tauri-apps/tauri-bindgen/README.md

 }
 ```

-and lastly generate client bindings, this can be done for JavaScript/Typescript using the following commands:
+and lastly generate client bindings, this can be done for JavaScript, Typescript or ReScript using the following commands:

 ```
-tauri-bindgen guest javascript greet.wit --prettier // we can run prettier on the generated code. requires a global prettier install tauri-bindgen guest typescript greet.wit --prettier
+tauri-bindgen guest javascript greet.wit --prettier // we can run prettier on the generated code. requires a global prettier install tauri-bindgen guest typescript greet.wit --prettier tauri-bindgen guest rescript greet.wit --fmt // run `rescript format` on the generated code. requires a global rescript install
 ```

 or for rust using the provided `generate!` macro: